 There are two types of backflow: back-pressure and back-siphonage.

 Back-siphonage is the reversal of normal flow.
 This is caused by a reduction in the pressure in the local water supply system which can be caused by nearby fire-fighting or water main break.
-Back-siphonage can cause contaiminated water to be pulled into the water supply system.
+Back-siphonage can cause contaminated water to be pulled into the water supply system.

 Air gap: The least expensive and most effective way to provide backflow prevention is to provide an air gap.
 A simple example is the space between a wall mounted faucet and the sink rim (this space is the air gap).
 Water can easily flow from the faucet into the sink, but there is no way that water can flow from the sink into the faucet without modifying the system.
-This arrangement will prevent any contaiminants in the sink from flowing into the potable water system by siphonage.
+This arrangement will prevent any contaminants in the sink from flowing into the potable water system by siphonage.

 - We will conduct a survey of your building facility to identify possible cross connections.

 - Once complete, you have six months to hire a certified plumber/tester to install the device(s) and provide the initial test forms to the City.
 A Plumbing Permit is required for installation of backflow preventers.

 - To ensure that backflow prevention devices are functioning properly, a certified tester must then test them annually, and also if they are repaired, relocated, or replaced.